MAP Test Reading

 Appearance

 Their feathers are a purple-blue color, and they have a crest on their head.
-Their underside is white in color, and they have black lines across their neck and along their eyes.
+Their underside is white, and they have black lines across their neck and along their eyes.
 Their wings and tails are a lighter blue color with black lines.

 Diet